 Starting Shadowing

-The above steps configure a PC2 system for shadow operations, but they do not actually start the system performing shadowing.
+The above steps configure a PC2 system for shadow operations, but they do not actually start shadowing.
 To start shadowing it is necessary to run a PC2 Event Feeder module.
 (The Event Feeder is a composite module which supports a variety of external communication functions for a PC2 system; see the Appendices on the PC2 XML (Legacy) Event Feed and on PC2 Web Services for additional features of the Event Feeder module.)

-In order to run a PC2 Event Feeder there must first exist a Feeder account with which to login; at least one such account must be created using the PC2 Admin Accounts > Generate function.
+To run a PC2 Event Feeder there must first exist a Feeder account with which to login; at least one such account must be created using the PC2 Admin Accounts > Generate function.
 Once a Feeder account has been created, an Event Feeder module can be started by executing the command ./bin/pc2ef and logging in using the Feeder account.
 This will display the following screen (note that the Shadow Mode tab has been selected):